antillie/generic-rpg/README.md

     Escape pulls up the party screen from the game world.
     Escape and Enter exit the credits screen.

 Tested on Windows and Linux.
-But any platform that has Python 2.7 and the needed libraries should work.
+But any platform that has Python 2.7 or 3.4 and the needed libraries should work.

 Uses creative commons art and sound assets.
 Mostly CC-BY.
 Some CC-BY-SA.
 Some public domain.
 (https://creativecommons.org/licenses/)